have-no-clue-what-im-doing/IT3038-Scripts/Final_Project/README.md

 You may also need to manually install Beautiful Soup if you get an error regarding bs4:\
 `sudo pip install BeautifulSoup4`

+Also, very important, ensure all your pip packages are up to date, otherwise you could get some errors.

 If you're running the script off Linux you will also need wakeonlan, which can be installed here:
 `sudo apt-get install wakeonlan`